 A certificate can be revoked under certain circumstances.
-The TSP will then add it to the CRL and announce through the OCSP that it was revoked.
+The TSP will then add it to the CRL and an OCSP request will return its status as revoked.
 This section describes under which circumstances, by whom and in which way a certificate can be revoked.